 NJ Orators speak with eloquence, knowledge of their subject matter, and comfort in who they are.
 New Jersey Orators are leaders in school, church, and their communities.
 New Jersey Orators has been recognized by numerous communities and organizations, as well as the Manhattan Institute, for excellence as a volunteer organization.

 NJO is looking for volunteers who can fill critical roles.
 You’re invited to contribute your time and talent to our growing legacy of success.

-120 Finderne Avenue (Headquarters)Judging events held at varying locations in NJBridgewater, NJ 08807
+120 Finderne Avenue (Headquarters)Coaching is held at varying locations in NJBridgewater, NJ 08807

 - Literacy / Reading